-Neither the Credit Facility, nor the notes issued under KPN's Global Medium Term Note program, nor the Capital Securities contain any financial covenants.
+Neither the Credit Facility, nor the notes issued under KPN's Global Medium Term Note program, contain any financial covenants.
 However, the Credit Facility and Global Medium Term Note program do include a restriction prohibiting KPN from entering into any amalgamation, demerger, merger, corporate restructuring or reorganization, unless prior written consent has been given by a majority of the lenders or bondholders or the resulting company assumes all of the rights and obligations with respect to the loans or bonds.
-Notes issued under KPN's Global Medium Term Note program after 1 January 2006 contain change of control clauses, which may require KPN to redeem such outstanding bonds early, in the event that (i) certain changes of control occur and (ii) within a period of 90 days from the change of control event a rating downgrade occurs in a step-up in the coupon payable under the Capital Securities also contain change of control clauses which would result in a step-up in the coupon payable under the Capital Securities if, in the event that (i) certain changes of control occur and (ii) within a period of 90 days from the change of control event a rating downgrade occurs, KPN does not redeem the Capital Securities at their outstanding principal amount following the change of control event.
+Notes issued under KPN's Global Medium Term Note program after 1 January 2006 contain change of control clauses, which may require KPN to redeem such outstanding bonds early, in the event that (i) certain changes of control occur and (ii) within the change of control period a rating downgrade to sub investment grade occurs in respect of that change of control.
+The change of control period ends 90 days after the change of control event occurs.

-As of 31 March 2013, the average coupon of KPN's outstanding senior bonds was 5.1%.
-When including the Capital Securities, as well as the outstanding senior bonds, the average coupon was 5.3%.
-KPN's total net finance costs for the three months ended 31 March 2013 were EUR 187 million, and for the year ended 31 December 2012 were EUR 844 million, compared to EUR 754 million in the year ended 31 December 2011 and EUR 916 million in the year ended 31 December 2010.
+KPN's finance costs for the year ended 31 December 2012 were EUR 732 million, compared to EUR 690 million in the year ended 31 December 2011 and EUR 860 million in the year ended 31 December 2010.